2 Rugby Road,

 ‘The Regent has been designed to meet the requirements of the rapidly growing and progressive district of which the town of Hinckley is the centre, for a really up-to-date Theatre and Picture House.
 It has been constructed on the carefully thought out plans of one of the most eminent theatre architects in the country, Mr Horace G. Bradley, of Temple Row, Birmingham, and embodies the important features of the latest English and American Cinema and Theatre construction’ (Hinckley Times, 15 March 1929).

 It included five dressing rooms for artistes, and in 1930 was the first Hinckley theatre to install sound.
 It was the company’s prime venue until sold to Odeon Theatres in 1935.
 In 1955 it was renamed the Gaumont, and a week later CinemaScope arrived.
 In 1961 the Odeon in the Borough closed, and the Gaumont was sold to Classic Cinemas chain of London.
 The Classic Cinema was closed in 1968 and the cinema was reopened as Vogue Bingo and Social Club, later Rainbow Bingo and then Flutters Bingo (Hinckley Times, 30 June 1968).
 Flutters Bingo Club closed on 15th June 2013.
-The building was leased to a new operator who intends to reopen as a live performance theatre and music hall.
+The building was leased to a new operator who intended to reopen as a live performance theatre and music hall.

 Just login to your account and subscribe to this theater